-4. FUR and DMA functional methodologies
+4. FUR AND DMA FUNCTIONAL AND NETWORK METHODOLOGIES

-The general approaches exposed in section 2 suggest the use of functional methodologies when data are available.
-Two approaches are proposed to identify functional metropolitan areas: the GEMACA II (1996) which is applicable to most of the UE countries, and an improvement of the Clusa and Roca (1997) iterative methodology.
+The general approaches exposed in section 2 suggest the use of functional and network methodologies when data are available.
+Two methodologies are proposed: the FUR by GEMACA II (1996) which is a functional methodology applicable to most of the UE countries; and an improvement of the Clusa and Roca (1997) iterative methodology, which is a network approach elaborated from the basis of a functional methodology.